Graphcore unveils new GC200 chip and the expandable M2000 IPU Machine that runs on them – TechCrunch

 Toon says that while other chipmakers continue to work on a number of other processing applications in parallel with AI — for example for mobile devices, or quantum chips — Graphcore is remaining firmly focused on AI applications, which he says remains a “massive opportunity for us to grow our business and add more customers.”

 “We’re 100% focused on silicon processors for AI, and on building systems that can plug into existing centers.
 Why would we want to build CPUs or GPUs if those already work well?
 This is just a different toolbox.”
-He said he believes it will be a 10-15 year window before quantum or molecular computing to come along, a trajectory that might pose a lot of challenges for smaller startups trying to build in that area against biggies like IBM.
+He said he believes it will be a 10 to 15-year window before quantum or molecular computing comes along, a trajectory that might pose a lot of challenges for smaller startups trying to build in that area against biggies like IBM.

 Toon noted that AI stands among the trends that the COVID-19 pandemic has accelerated — not just around the many applications being pursued around the health crisis and fighting the virus itself, but also around working and improving processes for other services resulting from that.

-“We’ll probably burn $100 million more investing in technology and people” — the company now has 450 employees, Toon noted, “but our revenues are also ramping, and the $300 million in cash we have today should be sufficient to get us to a a fast and profitable business.”
+“We’ll probably burn $100 million more investing in technology and people” — the company now has 450 employees, Toon noted, “but our revenues are also ramping, and the $300 million in cash we have today should be sufficient to get us to a fast and profitable business.”